havanagrawal/data-512-a2/README.md

  * This assignment code is released under the [MIT License](./LICENSE).
  * The Wikipedia English language articles data source is released under the CC-BY-SA 4.0 license.
  * The population data is released under the ??? license.

+## Writeup

+### What I Learned

+I often find myself complaining about how most open-source projects that I use (or try to) have scarce levels of documentation, and that they are hardly understandable, let alone reproducible.
+I now realize how hard it is to provide just enough information for someone else to have all the context that I have in order to replicate my work.
+When I put on my "new person to this repo" hat, I find my own work rife with holes and gaps.
+It is commendable that projects that are more complex by several orders of magnitude that this one are adopted so heavily, and that the community drives the quality of the repository.

+### What I Suspected (and validated)

+1. An obvious but important thing to note is that the source of these data is from the *English* Wikipedia pages.
+One might already suspect a bias in article quality due to this; articles about local politicians might be far richer in pages in their native language, than in English.
+Alternatively, if certain languages are not supported by Wikipedia, then pages relating to those countries, regardless of category, can be expected to be poorer in quality.
+2. With the metric that we are trying to measure, the population might be a stronger factor than the number of articles for that country.
+The number of articles vary from 1 to a few thousand (max-min ratio of 10<sup>3</sup>), whereas the population varies from 10<sup>4</sup> to 10<sup>9</sup> (max-min ratio of 10<sup>5</sup>).
+This, in my opinion, is a biased metric to measure; a country with twice the population does not necessarily have twice the number of politicians, let alone pages about them.

+### What I Found

+1. As suspected, the lowest ranked countries for the HQ articles per population overlap strongly with the most populated countries (6 out of 10 in the former are in the latter).
+2. From the ORES Wiki:
+ > The wp10 model bases its predictions on __structural characteristics__ of the article.
+E.g. How many sections are there?
+Is there an infobox?
+How many references?
+And do the references use a {{cite}} template?
+The wp10 model __doesn't evaluate the quality of the writing__ or whether or not there's a tone problem (e.g. a point of view being pushed).
+However, many of the structural characteristics of articles __seem to correlate__ strongly with good writing and tone, so the models work very well in practice.

+The way the ORES model evaluates the quality of the article itself appears to be biased towards the structure of the article than the content.
+In contrast, the original WP10 [article assessment](https://en.wikipedia.org/wiki/Wikipedia:Content_assessment#Grades) performed by humans has very strongly worded, and thoughtful criteria to attain a certain quality level.